javaliKai/EasyBank/EASY BANK/progress.md

 - styling svg color using svg path selector and edit the 'fill' property.

+- there's some kind of error I encountered with live sass compiler while working with grid-template-area.
+I don't know why but it shows 'Autoprefix Error'.
+But, the web style is still working fine as it is.

 ### Continued development

 I might combine this project with the MERN stack to build a full content of web application.